microsounds/kagami/readme.md

 # kagami — static microblog processor
-This is a minimalist POSIX shell implementation of a static HTML template processor, meant for low-effort blogposting.
+This is a minimalist POSIX shell implementation of a static HTML template processor, designed for low-effort blogposting.

-Kagami provides a ~~"basic and extensible framework"~~ turing tarpit for generating static webpages from plaintext Markdown files using a templating system and a macro preprocessor that are extremely simple to use.
+Kagami provides an extensible turing tarpit for dynamically generating webpages from plaintext Markdown files through an easy to use templating system and macro preprocessor.
 ---------

 ### Templating System
 There are only 2 user-extensible templates, `head.htm` and `tail.htm`, which go before and after all your generated webpages, respectively.